Nuclear Decommissioning Services Market Report Scope & Overview:

 Key Players

-The major key players are Orano Group; Babcock International Group PLC; Westinghouse Electric Company LLC; AECOM; Studsvik AB; Bechtel Corporation; GE Hitachi Nuclear Energy; Ansaldo Energia; Jacobs (CH2M Hill Company Ltd.); Magnox Ltd., and other key players will be included in the final report.
+The major players are Orano Group, Babcock International Group PLC, Westinghouse Electric Company LLC, AECOM, Studsvik AB, Bechtel Corporation, GE Hitachi Nuclear Energy, Ansaldo Energia, Jacobs (CH2M Hill Company Ltd.), Magnox Ltd. and other players

 • According to projections from the International Atomic Energy Agency (IAEA), a significant portion of the world's nuclear electrical generating capacity is expected to be retired by 2030.
 Specifically, between 12% and 25% of the capacity that was available in 2020 will be decommissioned.
 This trend is already underway, with 203 nuclear power reactors having been shut down globally, and 21 of them fully decommissioned.
 Additionally, over 150 fuel cycle facilities and approximately 450 research reactors have been decommissioned.